Troubleshooting and Logging with Fn

 Even if you’ve got excellent unit tests (e.g., using the Fn Java JUnit support) things can still go wrong.
 Your function may throw an exception, or you may be getting back unexpected results?
 So what can you do to troubleshoot your functions?
 In this tutorial we’ll look at a number of techniques and Fn features you can use to get to the root cause of your problem.

 As you make your way through this tutorial, look out for this icon.
-Whenever you see it, it’s time for you to perform an action.

 Getting Started

-First, let’s create a simple Java function called trouble
+First, let’s create a simple Java function called trouble.
+In a new folder

 type: